Orthogonal layers of parallelism in large-scale eigenvalue computations: Introduction

-In the present paper we describe how scalability and parallel efficiency can be restored if one recognizes that an eigensolver such as FD, and in fact any block eigensolver with multiple search vectors, possesses two orthogonal layers of parallelism: a ``horizontal layer,'' where each vector is distributed across multiple processes, and a ``vertical layer,'' where bundles of vectors are distributed across different process groups.
+In the present paper we describe how scalability and parallel efficiency can be restored if one recognizes that an eigensolver such as FD, and in fact any block eigensolver with multiple search vectors, possesses two orthogonal layers of parallelism: a ``horizontal layer,'' where each vector is distributed across multiple processes, and a ``vertical layer,'' where bundles of search vectors are distributed across different process groups.
+Note that the eigenvector search space typically comprises several tens or hundreds of vectors.
 The two layers allow us to choose and compare different layouts of the distributed vectors.
+This new option can result in a significant reduction of communication in SpMV (and therefore better scalability), although at the price of increased memory consumption if the matrix has to be stored redundantly.

 Making use of the two layers of parallelism is not an entirely trivial task since SpMV and orthogonalization have competing communication patterns: Distributed vector layouts that are optimal for SpMV do not coincide with those optimal for orthogonalization.
 The first objective of the present paper is, therefore, to introduce communication metrics that quantify the trade-off between communication during SpMV and during redistribution of vectors between different layouts.
 The second objective is to validate our communication metrics with extensive benchmarks for real application matrices, such as those depicted in Fig.~\ref{fig:sparsity}.
 The third objective is to study the performance benefits of using the two layers of parallelism in large-scale eigenvalue computations, here with the FD scheme.